XZiar/RayRenderer/OpenGLUtil/README.md

 `VertNorm`, `VertTexc`, `VertColor`, `VertTan` for vertex attributes.

+#### DrawId

+`DrawId` is useful when performing multi-draw or indirect rendering.
+It allows vertex shader to know which primitives it is drawing.
+However, [`gl_DrawID` requires `ARB_shader_draw_parameters`](https://www.khronos.org/opengl/wiki/Built-in_Variable_(GLSL)#Vertex_shader_inputs).

+For those who does not support [`ARB_shader_draw_parameters`](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_shader_draw_parameters.txt), common solution is to [use vertex attribute with divisor](https://www.g-truc.net/post-0518.html).

+OpenGLUtil provides a wrapper `ogluDrawId` to support both situation.
+When preparing the VAO, `VAOPrep` need to call `SetDrawId(prog)` even if `ARB_shader_draw_parameters` exists (when the extension exists, no target vertex attribute is defined so the operation is just ignored).

 ### Resource Management

-Texture and UBO are binded to slots, which are limited and context-sensative. oglProgram(main shader) binds location with slots, which is context-insensative.
-These two bindings are seperated stored in context-related storage and program's state storage.
+Texture and UBO are bound to slots, which are limited and context-sensitive. oglProgram(main shader) binds location with slots, which is context-insensitive.
+These two bindings are separated stored in context-related storage and program's state storage.

-OpenGLUtil include an LRU-policy resource manager to handle slots bindings, which aims at least state-changing(binding texture is costy compared with uploading uniform(it may be buffered by driver)).
+OpenGLUtil include an LRU-policy resource manager to handle slots bindings, which aims at least state-changing(binding texture is costly compared with uploading uniform(it may be buffered by driver)).

-The manager handles at most 255 slots, and slot 0-3 are always reserved for other use(e.g, slot 0 is for default binding when uploading/dowloading data), hence slot 4~N will be automatically managed.
+The manager handles at most 255 slots, and slot 0-3 are always reserved for other use(e.g, slot 0 is for default binding when uploading/downloading data), hence slot 4~N will be automatically managed.

 For Texture, limit N is get by `GL_MAX_COMBINED_TEXTURE_IMAGE_UNITS`.
 For UBO, limit N is get by `GL_MAX_UNIFORM_BUFFER_BINDINGS`.

-LRU cache has 3 bi-direction linkedlist, `unused`,`used`,`fixed`. `unused` means avaliable slots, `used` means binded slots, `unused` means pinned slots.
+LRU cache has 3 bi-direction linkedlist, `unused`,`used`,`fixed`. `unused` means available slots, `used` means bound slots, `unused` means pinned slots.

-When an oglProgram is binded to current context, it binds its global states and pins them.
+When an oglProgram is bound to current context, it binds its global states and pins them.
 Further bindings during draw calls will only modify `unused` and `used` list, so that states can be easily recovered after a draw call.

 ### Program State